flastest/ReedSolomon/README.md

 ### Matrix multiplication

-To encode and decode, we use matrix multiplication to multiply our chunk by another matrix.
+To decode, we use matrix multiplication to multiply our chunk by another matrix.
 Lets call our encoding matrix 'E' and our original data matrix 'A'.
+We multiply E by A to get our Reed Solomonized chunk of data, which I'll call R. E is invertible, so E * E<sup>-1</sup> = I.
+Given EA = R, we also have A = R * E<sup>-1</sup>.
+So we can use R and E<sup>-1</sup> to reconstruct A.

 ### References